zr3p/maaumaau-website/src/content/blog/test-post.md

 This is just a test.
 Google won't index this because of the `noindex: true` setting.

 When you're ready to make real posts, just set `noindex: false` or remove the line.
+Some more text